Instigating Production and Product Innovation

 1. R&D Center was founded in 2001.

 2. FENC acquired Sharon Center in the U.S. in 2018, and the transfer of patent ownership has been ongoing.
-Sharon Center received approval on 558 patents.
-As of the end of December 2021, ownership for 483 of them has been transferred.
+Sharon Center received approval on 559 patents.
+As of the end of December 2022, ownership for 483 of them has been transferred.

-Funds for R&D and Innovation and Revenue from New Products
+Funds for R&D and Innovation

-Unit: NT$ million
+Unit: NT$ Million

 IDM: Accelerating Commercialization with Customer-centric Development